emcoglab/ldm-query/README.md

-LDMQ: query corpora and linguistic distributional models
+LDM-Query: query corpora and linguistic distributional models
 ========================================================

-LDMQ is a Python program which lets you query corpora and linguistic distributional models (LDMs).
+LDM-Query is a Python program which lets you query corpora and linguistic distributional models (LDMs).

 For now it is controlled using a command line interface, and requires you to install Python and a few modules.